zubair-shabir/blog-app/README.md

 # Blog Web App

 Welcome to the Blog Web App!
 This project is a modern, full-featured blogging platform built using Vite, React, Tailwind CSS, and Appwrite.
-This README file will guide you through setting up and running the application on your local machine, as well as provide an overview of its features and architecture. updated Readme

 ## Features